allison-nau/cio-mass-cytometry/README.md

 **Post:** Extracts the header table from one of the FCS files.

 👁️ **Review required:** You need to check that all FCS files are defined by this same table by checking that their hashes are all identical.

+Note: if you discover that the naming of your fcs file parameters is inconsistent across fcs files (e.g. PD1 vs PD-1), you can use a lool like [ParkerICI/premessa::paneleditor_GUI()](https://github.com/ParkerICI/premessa) to assist in harmonizing your fcs files.

 ### [notebooks/02 - Python - Create metadata template.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/02%20-%20Python%20-%20Create%20metadata%20template.ipynb)